 For more information visit:

 Start at the obvious large flake.
 The crack is just about fist jam size, but it's leaning at an awkward angle that can keep you from lying back.
 Continue to the top of the flake (horn) and traverse right to Duh Dihedral.
-Finish up Duh Dihedral to the tree with rap slings.
+Finish up Duh Dihedral ending at a two-bolt anchor.

 This is a great climb, because it is challenging to figure out and not as easy as it looks, even with the nasty rope drag (remember long runners!)